Skip to the content.

 The dataset used in this report was compiled by Max Baum, Wonny Kwak, and Earn Wonghirundacha in a computational statistics course.

 The dataset used in this project was produced with a multi step process to bridge two disparate datasets together.
 The first dataset was released by the Small Business Administration (SBA) under FOIA, and includes all PPP loans over $150K in value.
-This dataset was found on Kaggle (see Footnote 1 for link), though the SBA does release this data themselves 7.
+This dataset was found on Kaggle (see Footnote 1 for link), though the SBA does release this data themselves [^8].
 The Kaggle version of this dataset includes a separate sheet created by the author marking 100 instances of known fraud which were ultimately exploited.
 To find more cases of fraud in this PPP loan dataset, a tracker compiled by law firm Arnold & Porter of legal cases brought forth by the DOJ to address CARES Act fraud was referenced.
-This tracker included data and associated press relases for over 700 PPP-related lawsuits.
-While this data could not be mapped directly to fraudulent loans, it could be exploited to identify to label the PPP loan dataset.
+This tracker included data and associated press releases for over 700 PPP-related lawsuits.
+While this data could not be mapped directly to fraudulent loans, it could be analyzed to identify connections to loans in the PPP loan dataset.

 The two datasets use different identifiers for businesses and loans, so to join the two datasets, press releases identified by Arnold & Porter were scraped from the DOJ.
 This scraped data was then searched through to find business names in the SBA dataset.
 Ultimately, 176 distinct loans from the SBA dataset were matched to the Arnold and Porter tracker.
 When combined with pre-identified loans in the Kaggle dataset, a total of 248 loans were confirmed to be fraudulent.
 In the final dataset, the fraudulent loans were marked with a “1” in a new fraud column, while loans not found to be fraudulent were marked with a “0”.